-- Be at least 16 years of age.

-- Complete the Florida College application for admission and pay the \$30 application fee.

-- Submit an ACT or SAT score.

-- Submit a character reference.

-- Submit an educational reference.

-- Submit the signed code of conduct.

-- Complete the Dual Enrollment Permission Form.
+- Be in 10th, 11th, or 12th grade.
+High school students over the age of 21 are ineligible for participation in dual enrollment courses. - Complete the Florida College application for dual enrollment. - Submit a character reference. - Submit an educational reference. - Submit the Florida College Code of Conduct. - Complete the Dual Enrollment Permission Form.